Skip to main content

 Metro Codes

-You will be able to find all valid metro options by checking the metro codes.
-The values are what you would put inside the quotes for metro = "code", for example, if you want to deploy in Toronto you would update the value to:
+You can find all valid metro options by checking the metro codes.
+The values are what you would put inside the quotes for metro = "code".
+For example, if you want to deploy in Toronto, change the value to:

 metro = "tr"